 THE FEATHER WEATHER METHOD

-A SeaSpell SeaPaint shade- for your base color
+1) A SeaPaint or SeaPaint Secret shade- for your base coat color

-Blending Paper- to soften and blend SeaGlaze for a natural look.
+3) Weathering Sponge- to soften and blend the Secrets for a natural look.

 The feather weather can be used to achieve various looks depending on color choices, application pressure, blending pressure, and chosen SeaPaint shades.

 While the outcome can be very diverse and appears complex, the application process is easy.

 Step 1) Use SeaCult Brush to brush on your SeaPaint.
 Brush paint on in one direction using long smooth strokes.
 Start at the edge of your piece and follow brush stroke all the way to end of the piece for the best results.

 See Video Below

 Step 2) Apply a tiny bit of your Secret shade.
 Use the bare minimal amount.No seriously.
 A few drops really will do.
 Any more than that and you'll have more regrets than any one night stand.